t-Product and t-STP of Cubic Matrices With Application to Hyper-Networked Systems: Concluding Remarks

-where $s=\prod_{k=3}^d m_k$.
-Then all the technique developed for cubic matrices are also available for general hyper-matrices.

-\item[(iv)] Hyper-matrix can be used to represent large amount of date, and the STP technique can use less parameters to deal with large amount of date.
-The recently developed STP-CS technique \cite{xie16} demonstrates this characteristic of STP.

-In fact if we consider system (\ref{cs.4.4}), since the state $X(t)\in \R^{m\times q\times s}$, if the system is expressed in the form of classical linear systems, the transition matrix $A$ should be a matrix of dimension $mqs\times mqs$.
+\item[(iv)] The hypermatrices can be used to represent large amount of data, and the STP technique can use less parameters to deal with large amount of date.
+The recently developed STP-CS technique \cite{xie16} demonstrates this aspect of the STP.
+In fact, if we consider system (\ref{cs.4.4}), since the state $X(t)\in \R^{m\times q\times s}$, if the system is expressed in the form of classical linear systems, the transition matrix $A$ should be a matrix of dimension $mqs\times mqs$.
 But in (\ref{cs.4.4}) $A$ is of dimension $ms\times p$, (usually, $p\leq q$).
 We can even choose $A\in \R^{m\times p\times r}$, where $r<<s$ and $r|s$.
 Then the dynamic system (\ref{cs.4.4}) is still properly established.
-This is a great advantage is dealing with large scale date (such as in AI systems).
+This will provide a reduction method when dealing with large scale data.

 \end{itemize}